-- 1. Implement downstream strategies rooted in local communities in order to establish a system for supplying comprehensive packaging solutions - and throughout the group.
+- 1. Implement downstream strategies rooted in local communities in order to establish a system for supplying comprehensive packaging solutions - 2.
+Ensure thorough management of safe operations and environmental responses, actively share the know-how of each company, and build frameworks for the management of environmental and safety issues at each company and throughout the group.

-- Building a system for supplying comprehensive packaging solutions As part of a downstream strategy rooted in local communities, containerboard manufacturers Misuzushigyo and Osaka Paperware Mfg. (both based in Osaka) were made group companies.
-Outside of Japan, the new plant of PT containerboard box market. - Expanded sales of national brands in the recycled household paper business We worked to develop and expand sales of national household paper product brands by taking advantage of the activities related to recycled toilet paper, including participation in events at commercial facilities.
+Building a system for supplying comprehensive packaging solutions

+As part of a downstream strategy rooted in local communities, containerboard manufacturers Misuzushigyo and Osaka Paperware Mfg. (both based in Osaka) were made group companies.
+Outside of Japan, the new plant of PT Oriental Asahi JP Carton Box in Indonesia began full-scale operation in response to the rapid growth of the domestic containerboard box market.

+Expanded sales of national brands in the recycled household paper business

+We worked to develop and expand sales of national household paper product brands by taking advantage of the Corelex Group's difficult-to-recycle recovered paper recycling technology.
+In addition, we conducted public relations activities related to recycled toilet paper, including participation in events at commercial facilities.